If the term data hygiene conjures up images of scrub brushes and your email list, you’re on the right path to what the term really means.

 Not only that, but your team will have a better overview of how any new marketing improvements can fit into the overall scheme of your email strategy.
 And since most teams struggle to understand the quality of the data in their CRM, here’s where we can lend a hand.

 The best part of all?
-Breadcrumbs Reveal is entirely free, and you can get started in just three steps:
+Breadcrumbs’ free account always comes with Reveal, and you can get started in just three steps:

 Email Data Hygiene Best Practice #3: Validate Your Contacts